Medical Assistant Program

 During the MS Word component, students will be able to create, edit, save, and print basic documents; correctly format documents with margins, tabs, alignment, and spacing; and retrieve documents.
 Students will use acquired skills to produce employment documents, including a cover letter, resume and an interview thank you letter.

-MA 106: Electronic Health Records I
+MA 106 Electronic Health Records

 The focus of this course is the understanding of the evolution of the health record and foundational knowledge of use of electronic health records in an office.
-It will include standard EHR coding systems, document imaging, codifying records, and the hardware, software and networking requirements for an EHR system.
+It will include standard EHR coding systems, document imaging, codifying records, and the hardware, software, and networking requirements for an EHR system.
 Types of data, standards and documentation will be discussed.

 MA 107 Fundamentals of Medical Assisting I

 This course will familiarize students with the responsibilities of medical assistants and their role in providing patient care.
-Students will acquire an understanding of the health care environment, and learn the essentials of administration of the physician’s office to include ethics, bioethics and medicolegal responsibilities.
-Front office tasks, such as greeting and addressing patients, patient registration and sign in, processing records, escorting and instructing patients, filing procedures will be learned and practiced.
+Students will acquire an understanding of the health care environment and learn the essentials of administration of the physician’s office to include ethics, bioethics, and medicolegal responsibilities.
+Front office tasks, such as greeting and addressing patients, patient registration and sign in, processing records, escorting, and instructing patients, filing procedures will be learned and practiced.
 Medical records management and electronic medical records systems will be included in this course.

-MA 108: Mathematics
+MA 108 Mathematics

-This course covers basic arithmetic operations including Roman numerals, decimal places, rounding significant figures, addition, subtraction, multiplication and division of decimals and fractions, parts of a fraction, percentages, ratios, proportions, dimensional analysis, the 5 step problem solving method and conversions of fractions, decimals and percentages, ratios and proportions.
+This course covers basic arithmetic operations including Roman numerals, decimal places, rounding significant figures, addition, subtraction, multiplication and division of decimals and fractions, parts of a fraction, percentages, ratios, proportions, dimensional analysis, the 5-step problem solving method and conversions of fractions, decimals and percentages, ratios, and proportions.

 Students will learn about parenteral medication and principles of intravenous therapy.
 Emphasis will be placed on calculation of medication dosages, weights and measures including the metric system and conversions between the metric system and household system.
 The proportional method for converting metric equivalents will be discussed.
 Medications measured in units such as insulin, heparin, etc. will be covered.